Carlos the Jackal: After 1975

 The Syrian government forced Carlos to remain inactive, and he was subsequently seen as a neutralized threat.
 In 1990, the Iraqi government approached him for work and in September 1991 he was expelled from Syria, which had supported the American intervention against the Iraqi invasion of Kuwait.

 Arrest and imprisonment

-After searching over two years for a country who would allow him to remain there, after a short stay in Jordan, Sanchez entered Khartoum in the Sudan under the protection of Sheik Hassan al-Turabi, a powerful Moslem fundamentalist leader.
+After searching over two years for a country who would allow him to remain there, after a short stay in Jordan, Carlos entered the Sudanese capital of Khartoum under the protection of Sheikh Hassan al-Turabi, a powerful Muslim fundamentalist leader.

-In 1993, CIA contractor and former senior NCO of Military Assistance Command-Vietnam Studies and Observations Group Billy Waugh was tasked with finding Sanchez.
+In 1993, CIA contractor and former senior NCO of Military Assistance Command-Vietnam Studies and Observations Group Billy Waugh was tasked with finding Carlos.
 He and other members of his team searched for Sanchez for about four months in Khartoum during 1993.
-They identified a man known to be working as a body guard for Sanchez and surveilled him until he led them to Sanchez' apartment on 8 Feb 1994.
+They identified a man known to be working as a bodyguard for Carlos and surveilled him until he led them to Sanchez' apartment on 8 February 1994.
 They established an observation post in an abandoned hospital across the street and watched him for four months, when they handed their intelligence to the French DST.